Want your dog to receive the right amount of nutrition and save money simultaneously? Why not try preparing healthy homemade dog food?

-Farm fresh eggs are also considered to be nutritious for dogs, and can be added to the daily diet.
+Farm-fresh eggs are also considered to be nutritious for dogs and can be added to the daily diet.
 Dogs that weigh around 20 pounds may have an egg a day.
 For dogs weighing less than 20 pounds, give smaller servings of eggs.

-Dog Food Recipes
+My Basic Dog Food Recipe

 A single type of food would not be enough to cover all of the nutrients that your dog needs.
 There are many different kinds of dog recipes you can prepare.

-On Picky Eaters
+A Note On Picky Eaters